 The seed company did it right.
 They used a mix of email copywriting and alt text to make sure their email communicated even without the images.
 They are making an effort to create great sales emails.
 The big crafting brand?
 They have an optimization opportunity that should not be ignored.

-Don’t be that guy.
+Don’t be “that person”.
 Use alt text.